 License Suspension for DUI

-If you or someone that you know has received a DUI conviction, there is a strong likelihood that he or she had their driver's license suspended.
-Each and every state in the US has imposed mandatory penalties for DUI and a driver's license suspension may be one of the most common penalties.
+If know someone that has received a DUI conviction, there is a strong likelihood that he or she had their driver's license suspended.
+Every state in the US has imposed mandatory penalties for DUI and a driver's license suspension may be one of the most common penalties.

 Typically, a first-time drunk driving conviction will result in a DUI license suspension of between 30 days and a year.